China Travel Documents 2026: What to Prepare & Tips

 The Potala Palace in Tibet

-To enter Tibet, you must hold a Tibet Travel Permit, which must be obtained 15 days before entering Tibet.
+To enter Tibet, you must hold a Tibet Travel Permit, which should be obtained 15 days before entering Tibet.

 A Tibet permit is sufficient if you only stay in Lhasa.
 However, if you want to extend your trip to more places in Tibet, such as Mount Everest in Shigatse or Mount Kailash in Ngari, an Alien's Travel Permit and Military Area Entry Permit are required.
-And the Tibet Travel Permit must be arranged through a travel agency.
+The Tibet Travel Permit must be arranged through a travel agency.
 Independent travelers cannot enter Tibet on their own.
+We can help you obtain all the necessary documents, ensuring you have a smooth Tibet trip.

 2. Travel Insurance